 Marilyn Monroe – Roslyn Taber

 Thelma Ritter – Isabelle Steers

--The director of The Misfits John Huston was very rough around the edges and the cast desperately sought his approval, which he rarely gave.
+-The director of The Misfits, John Huston, was very rough around the edges and the cast desperately sought his approval, which he rarely gave.
 Only Clark Gable was a little wary of him: they were both known for their womanizing, hunting and drinking and felt competitive towards each other.
-Though even Clark was baffled by John’s habit of bragging about all of the money he lost at the gambling table.

 -Marilyn was terrified of working with Clark Gable.
 As a child she thought that Clark Gable was her father and she had idolized him tremendously.
 But there was no need to worry: Clark was very kind to her on set and they got along well.

 -Clark Gable reportedly felt out of place during filming, because Marilyn Monroe, Montgomery Clift and Eli Wallach all practiced Method Acting.
 As an old school actor, this new technique was entirely foreign to him.
 Still, he was so impressed with Montgomery Clift, that he stayed to watch his scenes even when he was done for the day.

 -Both Marilyn Monroe and Montgomery Clift had health problems and abused alcohol and prescription medication.
 Marilyn reportedly even said that Monty was the only person she’d ever met who was in worse shape than her.
 Just in case, there was a doctor on call 24 hours a day and during filming Marilyn was hospitalized ten days for detox.